Niwer1525/life-simulation/README.md

 It's an ultra-simple project reminiscent of "life-simulation."
 I've read a lot of things about Python, and I did not use pygame for some personal reasons...

 ## Features
-Selectable entities
+Selectable entities, <br>
-Pauseable simulation
+Pauseable simulation, <br>
-A pretty simple but satisfying UI with information Many entities with:
+A pretty simple but satisfying UI with information, <br>
+Many entities with:
   - Hunger
   - Health